ThomasRinsma/dromaius/README.md

-# Dromaius, a C++ gameboy emulator
+# Dromaius, a C++ gameboy emulator / debugger
-This is an emulator for the original Nintendo GameBoy (aka DMG).
+This is an emulator but mostly a debugger for the original Nintendo GameBoy (aka DMG).

-Currently it is able to start most games (with compatible MBC, not all are implemented yet), and some of those games are actually playable.
-Other games don't make it past the nintendo logo, and some even segfault.
-Not (yet) implemented: RTC, battery, proper halting and timers, windows, serial, etc. In other words: if you just want to play games, use another emulator.
+What started as an attempt at emulating the most basic Z80/GB code is now a graphical GameBoy debugger that also kind of plays games :)
+It's still far from complete but it kind of plays Pokemon Red.
+Current functionality includes:

+- memory viewer
+- disassembler
+- live callstack view with support for imported symbols
+- stepping by cycle / frame
+- VRAM viewer: BG tileset, sprite data, PPU registers
+- audio buffer viewer, with pretty waveform plots
+- savestate support in the most hacky way possible

 Usage:

     $ make
-    $ ./gbemu tests/tetris.gb
+    $ ./dromaius tests/tetris.gb

 (requires SDL2)